Peter165078/Team22_IT5006_Predictive_Policing_AY2526Sem2/README.md

 This repository is now the main integrated project deliverable.
 In particular:
 - the Team22 Chicago dashboard, hotspot views, prediction demo, and NIBRS generalization pages remain in the main Streamlit app
 - the agency-level NIBRS demo experience inspired by the separate `JIaDLu` project has been integrated into `apps/dashboard/app.py` as `Agency Map Demo`
-- Lu Jiadong's STGNN research code has also been preserved under `src/experimental/jiadong_stgnn/` so his modeling contribution is visible in the main repository
+- an STGNN-based spatiotemporal research module has also been preserved under `src/experimental/jiadong_stgnn/` so the repository reflects both the deployed demo and the extended modeling work
 - the original `JIaDLu` repository was **not** copied wholesale into this repository as a second app or nested project
 - the local `NIBRS data/` folder beside the repository is treated as a local demo dataset store, not as a version-controlled project asset